Theme

 KittenTTS is a compact text-to-speech project presented around lightweight deployment, CPU-friendly use, and small-model voice synthesis.

 The repository presents KittenTTS as a small-footprint text-to-speech system designed for lightweight deployment.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is